zeroluck/docs/sources/further-reading/cert-full-update-procedures.md

 Now its time to update the default keystore of your JVM:

 1. Create a copy of your commercial certificate encoded in DER format: `# openssl x509 -in pem-formatted-cert.crt -outform der -out der-formatted-cert.der`
-2. Find out the exact alias name of your current (self-signed) Apache certificate in the cacerts file: `# keytool -list -v -keystore /usr/java/latest/lib/security/cacerts -storepass changeit | grep -i '_httpd'`
+2. Find out the exact alias name of your current (self-signed) Apache certificate in the cacerts file: `# keytool -list -v -keystore /usr/java/latest/lib/security/cacerts -storepass changeit | grep -i '_httpd'` It should have an alias of sort “your-instance-hostname_httpd”
 3. Remove your old certificate from the store: `# keytool -delete -alias your-instance-hostname_httpd -keystore /usr/java/latest/lib/security/cacerts \
 -storepass changeit`
 4. Import the new one with the same alias: `# keytool -import -alias your-instance-hostname_httpd --trustcacerts -file /etc/certs/der-formatted-cert.der \